andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 an orphan instance --- oops!) always falls back to the same error, this is not very useful!

-So `interpret` for `ListF`, while convenient, isn't necessarily the best way to tear down a `ListF`.
+As we see, `interpret` for `ListF`, while convenient, isn't necessarily the best way to tear down a `ListF`.
 Luckily, most functor combinators are just ADTs that we can pattern match and break down and access the structures manually.
 In the case of `ListF`, the structure is pretty simple:

 ``` {.haskell}
 data ListF f a = ListF { runListF :: [f a] }